-It's certainly possible that the Academy will continue on previous form, and either shower Gravity with lots of awards but not Best Picture (as it did with Apollo 13), or nominate it for Best Picture but ultimately give the golden statue to someone else.
-If it does choose to do that, then so be it - like 2001: A Space Odyssey, Star Wars and E.T., Gravity stands as a great film that's sure to be talked about for years to come, irrespective of how much of a fuss (or otherwise) the Academy chooses to make.
+It’s certainly possible that the Academy will continue on previous form, and either shower Gravity with lots of awards but not Best Picture (as it did with Apollo 13), or nominate it for Best Picture but ultimately give the golden statue to someone else.
+If it does choose to do that, then so be it – like 2001: A Space Odyssey, Star Wars and E.T., Gravity stands as a great movie that’s sure to be talked about for years to come, irrespective of how much of a fuss (or otherwise) the Academy chooses to make.

 At the same time, it’s somewhat ironic that a body called the Academy of Motion Picture Arts and Sciences should so frequently overlook a genre that, very often, is at the cutting edge of filmmaking as both an art and a science.

 And more than any other sci-fi movie of the last few years, Gravity manages to serve as a boundary-pushing piece of technical filmmaking and a beautiful work of art.

 For this reason alone, it’s arguably the perfect time for the Academy to break its track record, and finally give a science fiction movie the award for Best Picture.